Justice & Charity

 Giving Tree

-- Sarah’s Oasis, a ministry of the Sisters of St. Joseph of Carondelet, is a home dedicated to the safety and dignity of a diverse community of women who have survived violence, abuse, torture, discrimination, and trauma.
+- Sarah’s Oasis, a ministry of the Sisters of St. Joseph, offers long term housing to women who have survived violence, abuse, torture, discrimination, and trauma.

 When: November-December